viictorgiil/ros2_ws/README.md

 This repository contains the ROS 2 workspace developed for the thesis project **“Integrating AI, Robotic Control and Teleoperation for Adaptive Human-Robot Gaming”**.

-The system implements a physical human–robot tic-tac-toe game where a human player competes against an AI-controlled robot.
+The system implements a physical human–robot Tic-Tac-Toe game where a human player competes against an AI-controlled robot.
 It combines computer vision, game intelligence, a PyQt6 graphical interface, ROS 2 communication, and UR3 robotic manipulation to create an interactive adaptive gaming scenario.

 ## Demo